-The National Executive Committee members are required by the Association's constitution to maintain adequate accounting records and to prepare annual financial statements for each financial year which fairly present the state of affairs of the Association at the end of the financial year, the results of its operations and cash flows for the year then ended.
-In preparing the Association's annual financial statements, International Financial Reporting Standards have been followed.
+The National Executive Committee members are required by the Association's constitution to maintain edequate accounting records and to prepare annual financial statements for each financial year which fairly present the state of affairs of the Association at the end of the financial year, the results of its operations and each flows for the year then ended.
+To preparing the Association's annual financial statements, International Financial Reporting Standards have been followed,

 The annual financial statements incorporate full and responsible disclosure.
-The National Executive Committee members have reviewed the Association's budget and cash flow forecast for the year ending 30 June 2011.
-On the basis of this review and in light of the current financial position and sponsorship facilities, the National Executive Committee is satisfied that the South African Football Association is a going concern and have therefore continued to adopt the going concern basis in preparing the annual financial statements.
+The National Executive Committee members have reviewed the Association's budget and each flew forecast for the year ending 30 June 2011.
+On the basis of this review and in light of the current financial position and sponsorship facilities, the National Executive Committee is satisfied that the South African Football Association is a going concern and have herefore continued to adopt the going concern basis in preparing the annual financial statements.

-The Association's external auditors, Deloitte & Touche have audited the annual financial statements and their report appears on pages 2 and 3.
-The annual financial statements for the year ended 30 June 2010 set out on pages 4 to 29 have been approved by the National Executive Committee on 31 October 2010 and are signed on its behalf by:
+The Association's external auditors, Beloitte & Touche have audited the annual financial statements and their report appears on pages 2 and 3.
+The annual financial statements for the year ended 30 June 2010 set out on pages 4 to 29 have been approved by the National Executive Committee or, 31 October 2010 and are signed on its behalf by:

+NEMATANDANI

-K NEMATANDANI PRESIDENT
+PRESIDENT

-L SED CHIEF EXECUTIVE OFFICER
+L SEDUR CHIEF-EXECUTIVE OFFICER